TeamBlackRose/.github/README.md

-# 👋 Welcome to [BlackRose]!
+# 👋 Welcome to BlackRose!

 ### 🤖 Innovating at the Intersection of **AI** and **Social Entertainment**

-At **[BlackRose]**, we're building the future of entertainment—powered by artificial intelligence.
+At **BlackRose**, we're building the future of entertainment—powered by artificial intelligence.
 Whether it's interactive experiences, smart content creation, or immersive digital tools, we're here to connect the world through intelligent, engaging platforms.

 ---